wabbajack-tools/mod-lists/bevilex/readme.md

 ### Running the Game

 1. To play the game, select **Oblivion** in the MO2 **executable** **dropdown** and hit **Run.** If you encounter an application error and use Steam, make sure Steam is running in the background and try again.
-3. After playing and closing the game, click on the **Overwrite** panel at the bottom of the mods pane and drag and drop the OBSE log files into the empty ‘OBSE Logs’ mod.
+3. After playing and closing the game, create a new empty mod called OBSE Logs (Use the '...' button at the top of the left MO2 pane, then select 'Create empty mod'.
+Next, click on the **Overwrite** panel at the bottom of the mods pane and drag and drop the OBSE log files into the empty OBSE Logs mod.
 This ensures any logs generated on successive plays will be stored here and will not produce a warning.
 4. You're ready to go!
 Check the optional steps below if you would like to further enhance your experience.

 ## Optional Post Installation Instructions